Skip to content

 Serve the Needs of People Living in NoMa – Housed and Unhoused Alike

 NoMa is home to thousands of people who build their lives and raise their families here.
-Though we are a business improvement district, working to serve the residents is critical to the neighborhood’s success.
+Although NoMa BID is a business improvement district, working to serve the residents is critical to the neighborhood’s success.

-This past year, as crime trends rose across the neighborhood and city, public safety emerged as a top priority for the BID.
-In response, we expanded staff capacity and intensified our efforts to meet the community’s needs.
+This past year, as crime trends rose across the neighborhood and city, public safety emerged as a top priority.
+In response, the BID expanded staff capacity and intensified efforts to meet the community’s needs.
 We’re proud to share that these efforts have paid off, with crime trends now showing a promising decline.

 • Enhancing data collection processes to better document and report public space activities.